department-of-veterans-affairs/vets-website/content/pages/education/gi-bill/survivors-dependent-assistance/dependents-education.md

 **If you're the spouse of the Veteran or Servicemember:**

-- Your benefits start on the date we find you eligible or on the date of the Veteran’s death, and last for 10 years.
+- Your benefits start on the date we conclude that you qualify or on the date of the Veteran’s death, and last for 10 years.
-- If we rated the Veteran as permanently and totally disabled, with an effective date that’s 3 years after discharge, you'll be eligible for 20 years from that effective date.
+- If we rated the Veteran as permanently and totally disabled, with an effective date that’s 3 years after discharge, you'll qualify for benefits for 20 years from that effective date.
 This new policy began on October 10, 2008.
 We won't pay benefits for training you started before this date.
 - If the Servicemember died on active duty, your benefits end 20 years from the date of death.
 - You can get DIC payments from us and use DEA benefits.